Allegations of genocide of Ukrainians in the Russo-Ukrainian war: Evidence of genocidal intent

 Scholars including Eugene Finkel and Timothy D. Snyder claimed that along with the acts required by the definition of genocide, there was genocidal intent, together establishing genocide.

-On 5 April 2022, Holocaust scholar Eugene Finkel claimed that after the initial phase of the 2022 Russian invasion was resisted by Ukrainian armed forces, the aims of the invasion evolved.
-According to Finkel, the combined evidence of widespread war crimes, including the Bucha massacre, together with "abundant" evidence for genocidal intent, as illustrated by the essay What Russia should do with Ukraine published in RIA Novosti by Timofey Sergeytsev, established that genocide was taking place.
-Finkel wrote in 2024, "the idea that Russia seeks to destroy the Ukrainian nation as such is now generally accepted among scholars of genocide".
-However, a 2022 paper came to the conclusion that "despite widespread evidence of Russia’s genocidal behaviour, few scholars and lawyers believe it would be legally possible to prove Russia’s genocide in Ukraine".
+On 5 April 2022, Holocaust scholar Eugene Finkel claimed that after Ukrainian armed forces resisted the initial phase of the 2022 Russian invasion, the aims of the invasion evolved.
+According to Finkel, the combined evidence of widespread war crimes, including the Bucha massacre, together with "abundant" evidence for genocidal intent, as illustrated by the essay "What Russia should do with Ukraine," published in RIA Novosti by Timofey Sergeytsev, established that genocide was taking place.
+Finkel wrote in 2024, "The idea that Russia seeks to destroy the Ukrainian nation as such is now generally accepted among scholars of genocide."
+However, a 2022 paper came to the conclusion that "despite widespread evidence of Russia’s genocidal behaviour, few scholars and lawyers believe it would be legally possible to prove Russia’s genocide in Ukraine."

-On 8 April 2022, historian of Central and Eastern Europe and the Holocaust, Timothy D. Snyder, described the What Russia should do with Ukraine essay as "an explicit program for the complete elimination of the Ukrainian nation as such".
-According to Snyder, Sergeytsev presents the Russian definition of "Nazi" as being "a Ukrainian who refuses to admit being a Russian", and any "affinity for Ukrainian culture or for the European Union" is seen as "Nazism".
+On 8 April 2022, historian of Central and Eastern Europe and the Holocaust, Timothy D. Snyder, described the "What Russia Should Do with Ukraine" essay as "an explicit program for the complete elimination of the Ukrainian nation as such".
+According to Snyder, Sergeytsev presents the Russian definition of "Nazi" as being "a Ukrainian who refuses to admit being a Russian," and any "affinity for Ukrainian culture or for the European Union" is seen as "Nazism."